Age disparity in sexual relationships: Social perspectives

-Age-hypogamy in heterosexual relationships
+Age-hypogamy

-Age-hypogamy defines a relationship where the woman is older than the man; generally speaking however, hypogamy alone refers to an individual who marries someone of lower social status, class, or education level than themselves.
+Age-hypogamy is when a woman, in a heterosexual relationship, is older than the man; generally speaking however, hypogamy alone refers to an individual who marries someone of lower social status, class, or education level than themselves.
 Marriage between partners of roughly similar age is known as "age homogamy".
 Older female–younger male relationships are increasingly researched by social scientists.
-Slang terms such as "cougar" have been used in films, TV shows and the media to depict older females with younger male mates.
-The picture often displays a stereotypical pairing of a divorced, middle-aged, white, affluent female dating a younger male with the relationship taking the form of a non-commitment arrangement between the partners.

-Although age-hypogamous relationships have historically been very infrequent, recent US census data has shown an increase in age-hypogamous relationships from 6.4% in 2000 to 7.7% in 2012.

 There may be many reasons why age-hypogamous relationships have been less frequent until recently.
 Sexual double standards in society, in particular, may account for their rarity.
 In many contexts, aging in women is seen to be associated with decreased sex appeal and dating potential.

 There is debate in the literature as to what leads to age-hypogamy in heterosexual relationships.
 A number of variables have been argued to influence the likelihood of women entering into an age-hypogamous relationship, such as racial or ethnic background, level of education, income, marital status, conservatism, age, and number of sexual partners.
-For example, US Census data show an exaggerated sex ratio in African American communities, whereby there were 100 African American women for every 89 African American men.
 It was shown that African American women were more likely to be in age-hypogamous or age-hypergamous marriages in comparison with White American women.
-However, more recent evidence has found that women belonging to racial categories besides African American or White were more likely to sleep with younger men, showing that it is still unclear which, if any, ethnic groups are more likely to have age-hypogamous relationships.
+However, more recent evidence has found that women belonging to racial categories besides African American or White were more likely to sleep with younger men.